 Given my little experience of this city, I wasn’t totally convinced about the freedom that Lucy seemed to experience in Tangier, maybe it was less in your face back in the 1950s.
 Lucy’s character felt rather too modern for the 1950s setting.
 She is evidently a strong woman, brazen even, going out by herself, wearing trousers (something Alice would never do).
 She can fend off the ‘mosquitoes’ as the hustlers are characterised, but one of them, Joseph, is rather persistent:

 “Morocco is your home.”
 He said the words slowly, watching my face closely as he spoke.
 “Yes, it is yours.
 You are a Tangierine now.”

 He pronounced it tangerine, like the fruit.
 I smiled, letting the thought settle.
 Morocco was mine.
 And it could be, I reasoned.
 After all, what did I have to return to?

-Tangier itself is a minor character in the novel, only coming to life intermittently.
-I’d have liked more of that crossroads edge that the city has, but it’s the toxic relationship between the two women that’s at the heart of this book.
-It may be slightly in thrall to Highsmith, but I didn’t mind that, for there was much to enjoy in Tangerine.
-And, I gather, George Clooney is producing it on the big screen with Scarlett Johanssen leading – I’ll look forward to with anticipation.
+Tangier itself is a minor character in the novel, only coming to life intermittently, but it’s the toxic relationship between the two women that’s at the heart of this book.
+It may be slightly in thrall to Highsmith, but I didn’t mind that for there was much to enjoy in Tangerine.
+And, I gather George Clooney is producing it on the big screen with Scarlett Johanssen leading, and that I’ll look forward to with anticipation.